blackears/cyclopsLevelBuilder/README.md

 ## Upgrading

-> It is strongly recommended that you make a backup of your project before upgrading to a newer version of Cyclops Level Builder.
+<div class="alert"> It is strongly recommended that you make a backup of your project before upgrading to a newer version of Cyclops Level Builder.</div>

 Some updates may break previously built scenes.
 You can use the import/export features to migrate level assets between incompatible versions.
 Also, if you use a version control system - such as Github - you can restore previously trashed data and then export it.